How do I report neglect in a nursing home?

 Due to the prevalence of nursing home abuse and neglect, there are advocates for residents in long-term care facilities, as well as board and care homes.
-These advocates are called ombudsmans, and they are fully trained on how to help residents and families file complaints against care facilities.
+These advocates are called ombudsmen, and they are fully trained on how to help residents and families file complaints against care facilities.

 The Long-Term Care Ombudsman Program was created in 1972, and since then, they have been dedicated to helping residents, families, staff and the community to understand the rights of nursing home residents.
-In fact, every state in the nation has ombudsman, and there are approximately 8,000 people who volunteer and dedicate their time for the rights of residents.
+In fact, every state in the nation has ombudsmen, and there are approximately 8,000 people who volunteer and dedicate their time for the rights of residents.

 There are a variety of benefits that a long-term care ombudsman can provide, including: